dtudk/pythonsupport-page/docs/install/macos/automated.rst

             :align: center

     #.
-        Copy the following line of code into your Terminal and press :kbd:`Enter`:
+        Copy the following line of code into your Terminal and press :kbd:`Enter`.
+        You might get asked for permissions.
+        Please do this, note that your password will not be shown while typing it.

         .. code:: bash